Skip to main content

 Managing Profiles

-The Manage Custom Profiles dialog (accessible from Profiles β†’ Custom Profiles…) provides a two-panel interface:
+The Manage Profiles dialog (accessible from Profiles β†’ Manage Profiles…) provides a two-panel interface:

 Left Panel β€” Profile List